natalieagus/50002-2022/_problemset/problemset2.md

 3.  **Specify a propagation delay** (the upper bound required for each combinational device) for the circuit.

-4.  **Describe** a general procedure by which a propagation delay can be computed for an arbitrary acyclic circuit containing only combinational components. \textit{Hint: add a timing specification to each circuit node}.
+4.  **Describe** a general procedure by which a propagation delay can be computed for an arbitrary acyclic circuit containing only combinational components.
+Hint: add a timing specification to each circuit node.

 5. Do your general procedures for computing functional specifications and propagation delays work if the restriction to acyclic circuits is relaxed (lifted)? **Explain**.